-Firstly, we’d like to thank you for choosing the Local Government Pension Scheme.
+Welcome to the Local Government Pension Scheme (LGPS).
 The LGPS is a ‘Career Average Revalued Earnings’ (CARE) scheme, which means your benefits are based on your salary for each year you are in the scheme.
 In addition, each year it is revalued in line with Pensions Act increases.

 This section tells you more about the benefits available to you as a member of the LGPS, and links you to relevant information, to help you realise those benefits.